Skip to Main Content

 The session will consist of a lively game, facilitated discussion, and a forum to share thoughts about the U.S. Constitution.
 We encourage AASCU institutions to share this opportunity on their campuses, as one way to meet the federal requirement to provide educational opportunities about Constitution Day.

 The event is open to all higher education students, faculty, and staff.
-Bring your classes and student organizations, and join us on Friday, September 15 from 2:00-3:15 p.m.
-ET for this national dialogue.
+Bring your classes and student organizations, and join us for this national dialogue on Tuesday, September 17 from 1:00-2:30 p.m.
+ET.

 Online - Register here